charly-lang/charly/README.md

 # The Charly programming language

 This is my try at writing an interpreter of a dynamic language from scratch with my bare hands.
+It is implemented in [Crystal](https://crystal-lang.org/) at has no dependencies.

 # Syntax